swiftlang/swift-org-website/documentation/cxx-interop/index.md

 ```

 The exact rules that determine when members from inherited base types
-are introduced to the Swift type that respresents the C++ structure or class
+are introduced to the Swift type that represents the C++ structure or class
 are not yet finalized in Swift 5.9.
 The following
 [GitHub issue](https://github.com/apple/swift/issues/66323)
 tracks their finalization in Swift 5.9.